mjancarik/merkur/docs/docs/merkur-api.md

 ## Merkur instance

-The Merkur instance contains three predefined properties `$in`, `$external` and `$dependencies`.
+Merkur instance contains three predefined properties `$in`, `$external` and `$dependencies`.
 The property `$in` is for internals usage of merkur plugins or merkur itself.
 Other properties are for your own usage.
 The properties `$external` and `$dependencies` are for storing values and sharing dependencies.

 ```javascript
 import { getMerkur } from '@merkur/core';